B2B

 For everything else, have simple rules that fall back to a short human review queue.
 That keeps the majority of cash applied automatically while ensuring odd cases get quick attention.

-- Use Confidence Scores, Not Just Matches: Let the system mark matches as “high confidence” or “needs review” so humans only touch the doubtful ones.
+• Use confidence scores: Let the system mark matches as “high confidence” or “needs review” so humans only touch the doubtful ones.

 Why does it matter?